AddyAlvarado-BenderInc/WaveStream/README.md

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute, please fork the repository and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

-*(You can add more specific contribution guidelines here if you wish)*